Denk (political party): Manifesto

 The party carries the program advanced by the International Institute for Scientific Research, based in The Hague, with the purpose of decolonization.
-Among its policies, Denk seeks to: establish a "racism register" to track and condemn the use of hate speech against religion; build a Dutch slavery museum; abolish the black character Zwarte Piet ("Black Pete"); and ban the use of the Dutch word "Allochtoon" which it considers as derogatory towards ethnic minorities in the Netherlands.
+Among its policies, Denk seeks to: establish a "racism register" to track and condemn the use of hate speech against religion; build a Dutch slavery museum; abolish the black character Zwarte Piet ("Black Pete"); and ban the use of the Dutch word "Allochtoon" which it considers as derogatory and offensive towards ethnic minorities in the Netherlands.

-Although Denk's some of social and economic policies overlap with GroenLinks, PvdA, D66 and the SP it also takes a more conservative stance on certain law & order issues that are aligned to policies on the Dutch right; for example Denk's Rotterdam chapter tabled a motion with Livable Rotterdam and VVD to ban the use of laughing gas in public.
+Although Denk's some of social and economic policies overlap with parties on the left such as GroenLinks, PvdA, D66 and the SP it also takes a more conservative stance on certain law & order issues that are aligned to policies on the Dutch right; for example Denk's Rotterdam chapter tabled a motion with Livable Rotterdam and VVD to ban the use of laughing gas in public.
 On its platform, Denk argues that crime should be tackled through investigating its root causes, which the party claims to be poverty, lack of opportunity and racial discrimination.

 The party has been described as pro-immigration and supporting multiculturalism, as well as being identified with identity politics.
+It has described tackling "right-wing xenophobia" against immigrants which it claims to be present within the VVD and PVV as a core priority.

+While Denk claims a minority rights position, it has moved in a socially conservative direction on LGBT rights since its founding which was a factor in prompting an early split in 2016 with the party's progressive faction departing to found Artikel 1 (later renamed BIJ1).
+It has been described as part of the anti-gender movement and leader Van Baarle has voiced opposition to expanding sex education in Dutch schools, although Van Baarle has claimed this to be a "common sense" rather than a conservative or purely religious standpoint.
+Although Denk overlaps on social equality, identity politics and pro-immigration stances with BIJ1, scholars have noted that it also takes a culturally divergent view from other parties on the Dutch left with a 2024 study noting that Denk takes a less socially liberal and more morally authoritarian tone on gay rights and freedom of expression, with the party tailoring its messages and candidate lists to appeal to conservative Muslim voting blocks.